awsdocs/aws-storagegateway-user-guide/doc_source/backup-netvault.md

 # Testing Your Setup by Using Quest NetVault Backup<a name="backup-netvault"></a>

-You can back up your data to virtual tapes, archive the tapes, and manage your virtual tape library \(VTL\) devices by using Quest \(formerly Dell\) NetVault Backup version 10\.0\.
+You can back up your data to virtual tapes, archive the tapes, and manage your virtual tape library \(VTL\) devices by using the following Quest \(formerly Dell\) NetVault Backup versions:
++ Quest NetVault Backup 10\.0
++ Quest NetVault Backup 11\.x
++ Quest NetVault Backup 12\.x

 In this topic, you can find basic documentation on how to configure the Quest NetVault Backup application for a tape gateway and perform a backup and restore operation\.

 For additional setup information, see [Backing up to Amazon AWS with Quest NetVault Backup](https://www.scribd.com/document/294138486/backing-up-to-amazon-aws-with-dell-netvault-backup-technical-brief-75488-pdf) on the Quest \(formerly Dell\) website\.
 For detailed information about how to use the Quest NetVault Backup application, see the [Quest NetVault Backup 10\.0\.1 – Administration Guide](https://support.quest.com/technical-documents/netvault-backup/10.0.1/administration-guide/26#TOPIC-229714)\.
 For more information about compatible backup applications, see [Supported Third\-Party Backup Applications for a Tape Gateway](Requirements.md#requirements-backup-sw-for-vtl)\.